Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V
 - **Duration**: Instantaneous
 You collapse a line of space into a single point.
 Choose a point along a undefined line that is 6 *(9m)* long and wholly within 24 *(36m)*.
-Each creature in the line’s area must succeed on a CHA  Save or be teleported to the nearest unoccupied space to the chosen point, then take 4d10 Force damage plus 2d12 Psychic damage.
+Each creature in the line's area must succeed on a CHA  Save or be teleported to the nearest unoccupied space to the chosen point, then take 4d10 Force damage plus 2d12 Psychic damage.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*